insitro/EmbedGEM/README.md

 ## Citing EmbedGEM
 If you use EmbedGEM in your research, please cite it as:
 ```
-@article{mukherjee2023embedgem,
+@article{mukherjee2024embedgem,
   title={EmbedGEM: A framework to evaluate the utility of embeddings for genetic discovery},
-  author={Mukherjee, Sumit and McCaw, Zachary R and Pei, Jingwen and Merkoulovitch, Anna and Tandon, Raghav and Soare, Thomas W and Amar, David and Somineni, Hari and Klein, Christoph and Satapati, Santhosh and others},
+  author={Mukherjee, Sumit and McCaw, Zachary R and Pei, Jingwen and Merkoulovitch, Anna and Soare, Tom and Tandon, Raghav and Amar, David and Somineni, Hari and Klein, Christoph and Satapati, Santhosh and others},
-  journal={bioRxiv},
+  journal={Bioinformatics Advances},
-  pages={2023--11},
+  pages={vbae135},
-  year={2023},
+  year={2024},
-  publisher={Cold Spring Harbor Laboratory}
+  publisher={Oxford University Press}
 }
 ```